 There was one dish that we all wanted to try so we just ordered it for the table like an appetizer.
 That dish was Spaghetti Cacio e Pepe.

 “Cacio e Pepe” means “cheese and pepper”.
-As the name suggests, the ingredients of the dish are very simple and include only black pepper, Pecorino Romano cheese.
+As the name suggests, the ingredients of the dish are very simple and include only black pepper, and Pecorino Romano cheese.

 I decided to dress up the traditional Cacio e Pepe recipe by using bucatini pasta.